pailasharmila/Computer_Core-Subject_concepts/README.md

 # Computer_Core-Subject_concepts
-This Repo consists majorly computer science core subjects such as OOPS, DBMS{SQL&POSTGRES} ,ComputerNetworks, OOPS This notes is collected from different sources and is mainly to revise and recap the oops concepts for interviews or exams or  real world problem solving
+This Repo consists majorly computer science core subjects such as OOP, DBMS{SQL&POSTGRES} ,ComputerNetworks, Operating systems
+This notes is collected from different sources and is mainly to revise and recap the oops concepts for interviews or exams or  real world problem solving